djgroen/FabFlee/doc/TutorialValidate.md

 ## Ensemble Validation of a single conflict instance

-1. To check existing output directory, simply run
+1. To check the existing output directory, simply run
     ```
     cd (FabSim3 Home)/results
     ls